RobinAllenson/RobinAllenson.github.io/_posts/2017-01-21-state-changes.md

 # State changes

 State changes is the name I give to whenever you need to start or stop something.
-There are also a secret super-power that few people seem to understand.
+They are also a secret super-power that few people seem to understand.

 There are many things which people want to do and know _should_ be good for them, but for some reason they just can’t get into it.
 State change is a simple and effective way in.